cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-alter-table.md

 ## Parameters

-IF EXISTS
+IF EXISTS`**

-:   Do not throw an error if the table does not exist.
+Do not throw an error if the table does not exist.
 Cloudberry Database issues a notice in this case.

 **`name`**

 The name (possibly schema-qualified) of an existing table to alter.
 If `ONLY` is specified, only that table is altered.
 If `ONLY` is not specified, the table and all of its descendant tables (if any) are updated.
 You can optionally specify `*` after the table name to explicitly indicate that descendant tables are included.

 > **Note** Adding or dropping a column, or changing a column's type, in a parent or descendant table only is not permitted.
 The parent table and its descendents must always have the same columns and types.

 **`column_name`**